To create rich experiences on Messenger we provide different ways to start and engage people in conversations.

 The Messenger platform gives you a number of different tools to help configure the experience people have with your bot.

-View the Thread settings reference guide
+View the Messenger Profile reference guide

 The Welcome Screen is the first thing people see when they start a new conversation with your bot.
 The name, description, profile pic and cover photo are pulled from your Page.